-The TEST SPONSOR shall ensure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST.
+The test sponsor shall ensure that all storage devices are accessed at some time during the SUT conditioning test.

-The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of VIRTUAL DRIVES made available to the benchmark driver by the SUT.
+The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of virtual drives made available to the benchmark driver by the SUT.

-7.7.2.3 Phases
+7.6.2.3 Phases

-The SUT CONDITIONING TEST shall consist of two phases, each lasting for a minimum of 7 minutes.
-The duration of each phase shall be disclosed.
-If the duration of either test phase is longer than the 7 minutes, the TEST SPONSOR shall designate the final 7 minutes of that test phase as the MEASUREMENT INTERVAL for that test phase.
+The SUT conditioning test shall consist of two phases, each lasting for a minimum of 7 minutes.
+If the duration of either test phase is longer than the 7 minutes, the test sponsor shall designate the final 7 minutes of that test phase as the measurement interval for that test phase.

-7.7.2.4 Virtual Drives
+7.6.2.4 Virtual Drives

-The TEST SPONSOR shall ensure that all VIRTUAL DRIVES are:
+The test sponsor shall ensure that all virtual drives are:

-- Loaded prior to the sut conditioning test, - Rewound between the two phases of the sut conditioning test, - Rewound at the end of the SUT CONDITIONING TEST.
+- Loaded prior to the SUT conditioning test; - Rewound between the two phases of the SUT conditioning test; - Rewound at the end of the SUT conditioning test.

-Table 26 - Virtual Media Library Testing: SUT Conditioning Test IO Profiles
+Table 22 - Virtual Media Library Testing: SUT Conditioning Test IO Profiles